GenPhyloProject/GenPhylo/README.md

 ---

 **GenPhylo** generates synthetic alignments on a phylogenetic tree with given branch lengths.
+The user is provided with two options to obtain the results:
+- Clone the repository and use the command line.
+- Install the Python package we developed and use its functions.
+In the following lines, we provide a more detailed explanation.

 ### **1️⃣ You can obtain the results by cloning this repository and using the command line to run the required scripts.**